cobobc/milestone_project_fob/README.md

     *   Featured identically on every page and contains external links to FOBs main social platforms.
 Each external link has the attribute of target="_blank" which opens the link in a new tab, keeping the user on the site and allowing for seemless UX.
-    *   The icons used a are taken from font-awesome.
+    *   The icons used are taken from font awesome.

 *   Home page

-    *   Provide a striking image of FOB, the logo and an immediate button to entice the user to visit the external store to buy FOBs beats.
+    *   Provides a striking image of FOB, the logo and an immediate button to entice the user to visit the external store to buy FOBs beats.
 The image provides a professional look.
     *   Contains an About paragraph to introduce FOB.
     *   Provides short paragraphs to describe the Music and Credits page with Discover More buttons to entice the user click into those pages.
     *   The FOR SALE sign will be in Bootstap jumbtron form to draw in the user.
-This feature wil disapear for mobile via bootstraps d-none d-sm-inline attribute and the SHOP NOW button alone will be enough to entice the user.
+This feature will disapear for mobile via bootstraps d-none d-sm-inline attribute and the SHOP NOW button alone will be enough to entice the user.

 *   Music page

     *   The idea of this page is to provde beat (audio) samples by FOB, a shop portal button (similar to the home page) that brings the user to the site where they see all of FOBs beats and buy the music.
-    *   The layout of this page flow top to bottom - the user start at the top and can play the smaple audio beats provided.
+    *   The layout of this page flows top to bottom - the user start at the top and can play the sample audio beats provided.
 As the user scrolls to the bottom of the samples they immediately have an option to go and buy the beats.
-The bottom of the page then provide a tutorial video about FOB makes his beats.
+The bottom of the page then provides a tutorial video about FOB makes his beats.
-        This embeded youtube video give a good insight into the man and the process - making for well rounded UX.
+        This embeded youtube video gives a good insight into the man and the process - making for well rounded UX.
     *   The background colour gradient from the purple to the pink then back to the purple at the bottom accompanies the top to bottom feel of the page.
     *   The audio sample section will use Bootstaps row grid system.
 Desktop and tablet will appear as two rows - image row and audio row.
-For mobile both willl be centered and the audio controls will position below their respective image.
+For mobile both will be centered and the audio controls will position below their respective image.

 *   Credits page

     *   This page will provide the user with FOBs credits/discograpy i.e. all the artist he has worked with.
-This information is very important to any musci producer because the user can see what FOB has produced and could potentially produce with a potentially intereested user.
+This information is very important to any music producer because the user can see what FOB has produced and could potentially produce with a potentially interested user.
-    *   The first four artist are FOBs biggest and most successful to the date.
-The artists pictures and tracks FOB has produced or mastered for them will be given.
+    *   The first four artists are FOBs biggest and most successful to date.
+The artists pictures and tracks FOB has produced or mastered for them will be provided.
-        The user then has the option to check out more of the artist via the their social platform external links which are displayed as icons (via font-awesome).
+        The user then has the option to check out more of the artist via the their social platform external links which are displayed as icons (via font awesome).
     *   The main artist section will use Bootstaps row grid system.
 Desktop and tablet will appear as two rows - image row and tracks produced by FOB row.
-For mobile both willl be centered and the tracks produced divs will position below their respective image.
+For mobile both will be centered and the tracks produced divs will position below their respective image.
-    *   The page will provide a collasable list - provided by Bootstrap - for the user to open and view FOBs entire credit list.
+    *   The page will provide a collapsable list - provided by Bootstrap - for the user to open and view FOBs entire credit list.
 The each artist on the list will be an external link a relevant social plaform of their own.

 *   Gallery